IQSS/dataverse/doc/sphinx-guides/source/admin/metadataexport.rst

 Downloading Metadata via GUI
 ----------------------------

-The :doc:`/user/dataset-management` section of the User Guide explains how end users can download the metadata formats above from the Dataverse GUI.
+The :doc:`/user/dataset-management` section of the User Guide explains how end users can download the metadata formats from the Dataverse GUI.

 Downloading Metadata via API
 ----------------------------

-The :doc:`/api/native-api` section of the API Guide explains how end users can download the metadata formats above via API.
+The :doc:`/api/native-api` section of the API Guide explains how end users can download the metadata formats via API.